indjev99/Despirala-Engine/README.md

 ## Performance stats

-Stats for normal_exact.model are obtained with 100 million tests.
+Stats for normal_exact.model and misere_exact.model are obtained with 100 million tests.
 All othere stats are obtained with a million tests.
-Note that for a perfect model, "expected score" will be equal to the empirical mean.
+Note that for an exact model, "expected score" will be equal to the empirical mean.

 ### Stats for normal_exact.model